kosua20/Rendu/README.md

 - Local light probes using parallax correction.
 - Temporal Antialiasing with reprojection and clamping.
 - Screen-space reflections and shadows (raymarching against the depth buffer).
-- Rendering of a terrain and water using a procedural approach (Perlin/Worley/Fractal noise, maybe tesselation).
 - Particle effects (updated on the GPU).
 - Volumetric effects, such as godrays and lit fog.
 - Support interesting controllers (MIDI controllers, PS4 light bar and touchpad,...)